 14. Shop Sprouts Brand Items

-Sprouts has their own “Sprouts Brand” line of goods and they cost just a fraction of what name brands cost.
+Sprouts have their own “Sprouts Brand” line of goods and they cost just a fraction of what name brands cost.
 I’ve seen drinks, frozen foods, condiments as well as personal items.
-Just like when you shop at Walmart, read the ingredients and choose the store brand when it’s cheaper!
+Just like when you shop at Walmart, read the ingredients, and choose the store brand when it’s cheaper!

 15. Watch for 72 Hour Sales

-You have to follow Sprouts on Facebook or via email or happen to stumble into the store for this one, because most of the Sprouts 72 hour sales don’t come with advance warning.
-These sales are usually Friday through Sunday, and you can easily rack up the savings.
+You have to follow Sprouts on Facebook or via email or happen to stumble into the store for this one because most of the Sprouts 72-hour sales don’t come with advance warning.
+These sales are usually from Friday through Sunday, and you can easily rack up the savings.

-Sprouts offers rain checks that never expire!
+Sprouts offer rain checks that never expire!
 I have not used these at Sprouts before but I have at other stores.